Thursday, November 29, 2018

 Kate Brandeis, a news anchor who suddenly felt like she just woke up from a hazy dream and into a nightmare.
 Bereaved and confused, she stumbled into a group of people living in the forest, away from the government's reach.
 It's where she met Jackson and these two formed a bond.

-Yes, it's starting to look like a love story but no. A lot more important things are at stake here so it's really good that the author held off on pursuing the love angle.
+Yes, it's starting to look like a love story but no. A lot more important things are at stake here, so it's really good that the author held off on pursuing the love angle.
 I guess, romance does not sound so appealing when freedom is a great issue.
 For the characters in this story, nothing is ever more precious than taking back what rightfully belongs to them and death doesn't seem as scary if it means getting that robbed freedom back.

 I really enjoyed this story.
 Jackson's character is just the perfect person that the story needs.
 A fighter.
 A person rightfully equipped with the skills needed to go against the Potentiate.
 A champion to help rally the people to fight back and save the rest.
 I think the best thing about him is that he's not clueless.
 He doesn't blunder into the story and he has to learn his way.
 No. He comes in with purpose and determination.
 He was prepared for what was waiting for him in the US.
 Though at first, he wasn't aware that was what all his Grandpa was training him for.
 Yes, a great credit to his Grandpa for being smart and for having the foresight to know what Jackson would very well need.